BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 **Glimmer of Light:**

 Glimmer of Light no longer has the synergies that once made its healing strong, so most of its power comes from retaining your single full power beacon.
 In dungeons we frequently need to deal with large incoming AoE healing Beacon of Faith generally performs better.
-That being said Glimmer of Light can still be used for lower keys and will help quite abit with tank healing if your tank are not super experienced.
+That being said Glimmer of Light can still be used for lower keys and will help quite abit with tank healing if your tank are inexperienced.

 **Beacon of Faith:**

-This talent will help you a lot with AoE healing, and synergises very well with the anima power Self Embalming Kit, You wanna putt your second beacon on a squishy dps and funnel beacon healing from yourself.
+This talent will help you a lot with AoE healing, and synergises very well with the anima power Self Embalming Kit, You wanna put your second beacon on a squishy dps and funnel beacon healing from yourself.
 This should be your pick in keys always.

 **Beacon of Virtue:**